 Use the Tuckman model of team development to assess where your team is in the process and identify the steps to help your team move to the next stage of team development.

 Teams go through various stages on the way to becoming high-performing teams.
 They need leaders who can identify the stage they’re in and help them move forward to reach their potential.
 It can be messy and challenging.
-Leaders must fearlessly coach them along.
+To help the team advance, leaders must fearlessly coach them along.
 The result is a great team made up of individual members who support one another and create great work together.

 Forming stage of Tuckman’s model